 Tamarind seems to be a humble ingredient but it has amazing health benefits.
 The citric acid in tamarind hinders fat storage in body, it’s also a mild laxative and smooths the working of digestive system.
 Cures heartburns and bile disorders.

 Plums are low in calories and rich in minerals and vitamins.
 To keep my Sharbat recipe healthy, I have replaced white sugar with unprocessed jaggery and I don’t make the sherbet very sweet.
-Ginger, cumin and a pinch of black salt help enhance the flavours immensely.
+Ginger, cumin and a pinch of black salt help enhance the flavors immensely.
 You can even add fresh mint before serving and omit salt completely.

 Ingredients:

-1 cup dry tamarind
+• 1 cup dry tamarind

-1 cup dry plums
+• 1 cup dry plums

-1/2 cup jaggery/gur or organic brown sugar
+• 1/2 cup jaggery/gur or organic brown sugar

-1 inch piece ginger
+• 1 inch piece ginger

-1 teaspoon cumin powder
+• 1 teaspoon cumin powder

-1/2 teaspoon black salt or rock salt (optional)
+• 1/2 teaspoon black salt or rock salt (optional)

-This Is a What You Do:
+This Is What You Do:

-Rinse dry tamarind and plums because sometimes they have grit in them.
+• Rinse dry tamarind and plums because sometimes they have grit in them.

-Soak imli and aloobukhara in a big saucepan in 2 litres of warm water for half an hour.
+• Soak imli and aloobukhara in a big saucepan in 2 litres of warm water for half an hour.

-Rub with hands to separate as much flesh from stones as is easily possible.
+• Rub with hands to separate as much flesh from stones as is easily possible.

-Place the entire thing, with stones, pulp and soaking water on stove to cook on low heat.
-Add a ginger.
-When the liquid is reduced to half, strain through a sieve or cheese cloth.
+• When the liquid is reduced to half, strain through a sieve or cheese cloth.
 Discard the ginger piece, stones/pits and hard bits of flesh.

-Return the clear plum and tamarind juice to the same pan.
-Add jaggery/brown sugar, cumin and salt.
-Cook on a simmer for another 10-15 minutes or till the sugar dissolves and Sharbat thickens.
-Taste for the balance of sweet, sour and salty, adjust according to your preference.
+• Cook on a simmer for another 10-15 minutes or till the sugar dissolves and Sharbat thickens.

-Cool to room temperature, save in clean jar or bottle.
+• Cool to room temperature, save in clean jar or bottle.

 To prepare the drink, add 2-3 tablespoons of Sharbat to a glass, dilute with water and add lots of ice cubes to chill.